redpanda-data/redpanda/README.md

 ## RC releases on Docker

-This is an example with the `v22.1.1-rc1` version prior to the 22.1.1 release.
+This is an example with the `v22.1.1-rc1` version prior to the 22.1.1 release

 ```bash
 docker pull docker.redpanda.com/vectorized/redpanda-unstable:v22.1.1-rc1